MarthGimenzo/CustomArtist/README.md

 1. On the GitHub repository of Custom Artist, click clone or download;
 2. Click ‘Download ZIP;
 3. Unpack the downloaded ZIP file;
-4. Open the index.html file with your preferred browser;
+4. Open the index.html file with your preferred IDE;
 5. Install Flask by entering pip install flask in the terminal of your IDE

 ### Heroku Deployment